homeport/havener/.docs/commands/havener_pod-exec.md

 ### Synopsis

-Execute a shell command on a pod.
+Execute a command on a pod

 This is similar to the kubectl exec command with just a slightly different syntax.
 In contrast to kubectl, you do not have to specify the namespace of the pod.

 If no namespace is given, havener will search all namespaces for a pod that matches the name.

-Also, you can omit the command which will result in the default
+Also, you can omit the command which will result in the default command: /bin/sh.
-command: /bin/sh.
-For example 'havener pod-exec api-0' will search for a pod named 'api-0' in all namespaces and open a shell if found.
+For example havener pod-exec api-0 will search for a pod named api-0 in all namespaces and open a shell if found.

 In case no container name is given, havener will assume you want to execute the command in the first container found in the pod.

 If you run the 'pod-exec' without any additional arguments, it will print a list of available pods.

-For convenience, if the target pod name _all_ is used, havener will look up all pods in all namespaces automatically.
+For convenience, if the target pod name all is used, havener will look up all pods in all namespaces automatically.